2007 December » Manolo for the Home

 Monday, December 31st, 2007

-Speaking of that sink, I’m loosely in the market for a shiny new one…and I can’t imagine buying the sink itself without buying a new faucet set to go with it.
+Speaking of that gravity-impaired stainless steel kitchen sink, I’m in the market for a shiny new one… and I can’t imagine buying the kitchen sink itself without buying a new faucet set to go with it.
 Curious to see what I’m considering?
-Read on for pics and what for me are incomprehensible stats.
+Read on for pics and what to me are incomprehensible contractors stats.

 Model N142 04 PB: Polished Brass Single Handle Kitchen Faucet with Spiral Handle and Sprayer